 On the Advanced tab, check Enable Grooming and set the Interworking Profile field to the interworking profile for Session Manager defined in Section 7.5.1.
-Set the TLS Client Profile to the profile containing the proper TLS certificates for the customer environment.
 A complete description of the use of TLS certificates are beyond the scope of these Application Notes.